Community and Public Services Management

 This top-up course is relevant to anyone interested in a career as a manager or leader in the caring professions.
-It emphasises the importance of theory in practice and so has been designed and is delivered by community and public service experienced academics with excellent sector links.
+It emphasises the importance of theory in practice and is, therefore, designed and delivered by community and public service experienced academics with excellent sector links.
 This ensures that graduates fully understand the complexity of delivering services in the helping professions and have developed the appropriate skills and knowledge for a successful career across the public, commercial, voluntary, and charitable sectors or one of the multi-agency bodies associated with them.

 For more information about this course please read the Programme Quality Handbook which contains programme specifications and module information.

 - understanding addiction and compulsive behaviour

 - management and leadership for change in the community and public service

 - community and public service delivery and evaluation

 - community and public sector research project

 We welcome applications from those who have a level 5 qualification in a relevant subject.
 Should entry requirements not be met then individual cases will be considered.

 Assessment is 100% coursework which will include: essays, reports, web pages, information booklets, presentations, discussion and briefings.